-The recovery/termination manager (RTM) monitors the flow of control through the recovery and termination processes for system, address space, and task failures.
-Its purpose is to select the appropriate process according to the status of the system and the requests of its invokers.
+The recovery/termination manager (RTM) monitors the flow of control of software recovery processing and supplies the services of normal and abnormal task and address space termination.
+Its purpose is to select the appropriate recovery or termination process according to the status of the system and the request of its invokers.